-Following the Summit's opening plenary, President Issoufou and I signed the Niamey Resolution in the presence of the 2,000 leaders who were gathered there.
+Following the Summit's opening plenary, President Issoufou and I signed the Niamey Resolution in the presence of 2,000 leaders.
 Official representatives from 54 nations and many current and former heads of state came onstage.
 President Issoufou emphasized the importance of the Summit in promoting development in Africa, his admiration for Korea's growth after the Korean War, and his gratitude for co-hosting the Continental Summit and attending in person.
 I then offered the great victory of the Summit to Heaven.